How to know if you are resident for tax purposes

 Can you choose to be tax resident?

-You might not have spent the required number of days in Ireland to be resident for tax purposes.
-If you are going to be tax resident the following year, you can choose to be tax resident the year you arrive in Ireland.
+You might not be present in Ireland for the required number of days to be considered resident for tax purposes.
+You can choose to be tax resident in the tax year you arrive in Ireland.
+This is provided you:

-You must tell Revenue in writing if you choose to become a tax resident in Ireland.
+You must inform Revenue in writing if you choose to be tax resident in Ireland in a tax year.

 Next: How to know if you are ordinarily resident for tax purposes